Writer . Researcher . Producer .

 About

-Beyond her research pursuits, Cheraine is an experienced educator, having taught a diverse range of classes at institutions like NYU and LIM College.
+Cheraine is an experienced educator, having taught a diverse range of media studies classes at US institutions, including NYU and LIM College.
 She is an advocate for creative pedagogies, emphasizing the importance of incorporating diverse and interactive activities into teaching and learning approaches.
-She strives to make knowledge accessible to all, co-hosting a monthly radio show, The New Nationwide Project, on Repeater Radio, where she engages in thought-provoking discussions and explorations of 21st-century popular culture.

 Project Spotlight